rhomobile/rhomobile-docs/eb/en/edge/api/Record.md

 ## Overview
-NFC RecordThis class representative Record object
+NFC Record
-# Enabling the API
+## Enabling the API
-In order to use this API you must include the following extension in your `build.yml`
+In order to use this API you must TBD INSERT Eb specific instructions here
-    :::ruby
-    extensions: ["nfc"]

-NOTE: If you are building a Windows Mobile or Windows CE app with this API, you must set your app_type as "rhoelements" in your build.yml as shown [here](../guide/build_config#other-build-time-settings).

 ##Methods